Incomplete Data, Complete Dynamics: A Diffusion Approach: Conclusion

 \section{Conclusion}

 We presented a principled framework for learning physical dynamics from incomplete observations using diffusion models trained directly on partial data through strategic context-query partitioning.
-Our theoretical analysis proves that training on incomplete data recovers the complete distribution with convergence guarantees, validated empirically with substantial improvements over baselines on synthetic PDEs and ERA5 climate data, especially in sparse regimes (1-20\% coverage).
+Our approach enables diffusion models to learn consistent conditional expectations without requiring access to fully observed training samples, making it particularly suitable for realistic scientific datasets where missing data is unavoidable.
+Our theoretical analysis proves that training on incomplete data recovers the complete distribution with convergence guarantees, validated empirically with substantial improvements over baselines on synthetic PDEs and ERA5 climate data, especially in sparse regimes (1--20\% coverage).
 The method's effectiveness across diverse physical systems demonstrates practical applicability for real-world scenarios where complete observations are inherently unavailable.
+More broadly, our results highlight the potential of diffusion-based generative models as a powerful tool for modeling partially observed physical systems and open promising directions for future research on integrating generative modeling with scientific data analysis.

-\section{Reproducibility statement}
+\subsubsection{Reproducibility statement}

-To ensure the reproducibility of our work, we will make all experimental code and datasets publicly available upon publication.
-The complete implementation, including model architectures, training procedures, and evaluation scripts, will be provided as supplementary materials with detailed documentation.
-All datasets used in our experiments will be released, with the exception of the ERA5 dataset, which requires individual registration and download from the official ECMWF website due to licensing restrictions.
+To ensure the reproducibility of our work, all experimental code and datasets are publicly available at \url{https://github.com/LOGO-CUHKSZ/incomplete-data-complete-dynamics}.
+The complete implementation, including model architectures, training procedures, and evaluation scripts, is provided in the repository with detailed documentation.
+All datasets used in our experiments are released, with the exception of the ERA5 dataset, which requires individual registration and download from the official ECMWF website due to licensing restrictions.